ModanwalPriti06/Node.js-Express.js-Notes/README.md

 - Use path module to handle file paths safely

 # Buffer and Stream
 - A Buffer is a temporary storage in memory used to hold binary data (like files, images, videos, etc.) when you’re dealing with raw data.
+Buffer and array have some similarities, but the difference is that array can be any type, and it can be resizable.
+Buffers only deal with binary data, and it can not be resizable.
 - A Stream is a sequence of data chunks being transferred over time (bit-by-bit), rather than loading everything into memory at once.
+Stream efficient processing of large volumes of data, especially in situations where the data size is too large to fit into memory all at once.

 ## Why Streams?
 - Efficient: Don’t need to load entire file into memory.